Otolaryngology (ENT) ST3

 Notes:

-Examples of Regional Meetings, SWLA, SWEAM, North of England, MIO, Semon Club, Toynbee Club (after 2019).
+- Examples of Regional Meetings, SWLA, SWEAM, North of England, MIO, Semon Club, Toynbee Club (after 2019), ENT Scotland.

 Evidence to upload: